 Stevia is extracted from the leaf of the Stevia plant.
 This natural sweetener is regarded as safe, although it has come under some scrutiny due to bitter aftertaste and gastrointestinal (bloating, tummy upset ect.) issues.

 Honey, Maple Syrup, Rice Syrup

-Clever marketing ploys are used to make the consumer believe that by swapping from sugar to other forms that they will be reducing their sugar intake.
+Clever marketing ploys are used to make consumers believe that by swapping from sugar to other forms they will reduce their sugar intake.
 However they’re really just that, other forms of sugar (Diabetes UK).
-Don’t be fooled to thinking that if you replace sugar with these sources you will be reducing your blood sugar levels and risk towards type 2 diabetes.
+Don’t be fooled that if you replace sugar with these sources you will be reducing your blood sugar levels and risk towards type 2 diabetes.

 Why Lo Han Guo (aka Monk Fruit extract) is best

-Lo Han Guo or Monk Fruit has been shown by studies to contain anti-inflammatory properties, which in turn reduces the risk of cardiovascular diseases, digestive problems (e.g. IBS) and coughs and colds (Di et al, 2011).
-Lo Han Guo has also been shown to have a positive effect on managing blood glucose levels which is great news for those effected by diabetes (Ying et al, 2009).
+Lo Han Guo or Monk Fruit has been shown by studies to contain anti-inflammatory properties.
+Which in turn reduces the risk of cardiovascular diseases, digestive problems (e.g. IBS) coughs and colds (Di et al, 2011).
+Lo Han Guo has also been shown to have a positive effect on managing blood glucose levels.
+Great news for those effected by diabetes (Ying et al, 2009).

 If you have not yet tried this great sweetener for yourself, why not give it a try!
 Buddha Fruit supplies 100% Monk Fruit extract in two specifications.
 Don’t be fooled by other manufacturers who add maltodextrin, inulin etc to bulk they’re product with cheaper fillers.[responsivevoice_button voice=”UK English Female” buttontext=”Listen to this”]